03 Nov How to Bootstrap Your Career According to Tucci Goka Ivowi

 As was clearly established by the Gallup report mentioned above, many workers hate their jobs.
-If you’ve ever wondered why Thank God It’s Friday is so popular, this is the reason.
+If you’ve ever wondered why Thank God It’s Friday is so popular, now you know the reason.

 Another Gallup report established that “71% of young people aren’t engaged at work ― and at least 60% are open to new job opportunities.”
-A different Gallup research, “which combined 30 separate studies and data from more than 1 million respondents, found that the millennial workforce is predominantly checked out.”
+Further, a different Gallup research, which combined 30 separate studies and data from more than 1 million respondents, found that the millennial workforce is predominantly checked out.”